kamahen/pykythe/README.md

 * Install `python3.7`

   This needs the *latest* version of Python 3.7.
+On Ubuntu, you might need to first run `sudo add-apt-repository ppa:deadsnakes/ppa`, then `sudo apt install python3.7`.

   If you get an error in `DISPATCH[node.type]`, then it probably means that there's a conflict with Ubuntu package `python3-lib2to3`.
 The